When it comes to SEO, are you the mistake of thinking it’s all about pumping as much content out as possible?

 The error that you may be making is that it’s all at random.
 You may also be targeting the high-volume keywords that everyone is trying to compete on.

-So how do you do it more effectively?
+So how do you create content to help with SEO more effectively?

 The first step in writing good quality content that can support your SEO strategy is about focus.